 ►Iron Works Stone Cottages

-Departs every Saturday all year round, start time 09:00 hours and return time 17:30 (5.30pm) approx from the National Museum Cardiff - map
+Departs every Saturday.
+Start time 09:00 hours and return time 17:30 approx

-Our tour of the Brecon Beacons National Park starts on the eastern region by the Black Mountains which offers superb views of the Park, weather permitting, farms, livestock - cattle and sheep,wild ponies, canals, lakes and reserviours.
+Travelling a short distance we enter the Brecon Beacons National Park on the eastern region by the Black Mountains offering wonderful high views of the Park.

-Lunch stop is in the elegant market town of Crickhowell, in Mid Wales, which is accessed by crossing a 16th-century bridge, the longest stone bridge in Wales.
-Crickhowell is built on the edge of a hillside called Crug Hywel, where the first settlement was made over 2000 years ago, and where the name Crickhowell comes from, and has small independent shops, pubs, coaching inns, cafes and great atmosphere.
-The town and surrounding areas is known for its wonderful 17th-century architecture.
+Lunch stop in the elegant market town of Crickhowell, a town rich in 17th-century architecture.
+Access to the Crickhowell is crossing a 16th-century stone bridge, the longest stone bridge in Wales.
+The Mid Wales town, is built on the edge of a hillside called Crug Hywel, where the first settlement was made over 2000 years ago, and where the name Crickhowell comes from.
+The town has small independent shops, pubs, coaching inns, cafes and a warm welcoming atmosphere.

 Return to Cardiff by 17:30 (5.30pm) approx .